adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

 The goal of this exercise is to show how Private Link can be used to access an Azure PaaS service over a private hybrid connection.
 This could be either an ExpressRoute Private Peering or a Site-to-site VPN.
-In our lab we use the later for ease of deployment.
-This is a key use for Private Link and in high demand by customers, as it enables access to PaaS services on a Private IP address from On-Premises locations, as opposed to via a Public Interface which would typically traverse the Public Internet (Or ExpressRoute Microsoft Peering if that is in place).
+In our lab we use the latter for ease of deployment.
+This is a core benefit of Private Link and in high demand by customers, as it enables access to PaaS services on a Private IP address from On-Premises locations, as opposed to via a Public Interface which would typically traverse the Public Internet (Or ExpressRoute Microsoft Peering if that is in place).

 ## Task 1 :  Consider hybrid topology and expected packet flow

-We already verified as part of hack pre-requisites that our On-Premises network can access our Azure environment (the fact that your RDP access works also proves this!).
+We already verified as part of the MicroHack pre-requisites that our On-Premises network can access our Azure environment (the fact that your RDP access works also proves this!).
 Therefore at a basic Layer-3 network level we have access from our On-Premises VM to the IP address of our Private Endpoint in the Spoke VNet.

-However the complexity of On-Premises use of Private Endpoints it not one of network routing, but more one of DNS.
+However, the complexity of On-Premises use of Private Endpoints is not one of network routing, but more one of DNS.
 Our On-Premises DNS server (which our On-Premises client is configured to use) sends all unknown requests out to the Internet (8.8.8.8).
-This is fairly typical of an On-Premises DNS server with a companies Data Centre, either using Public DNS servers or the DNS server from their incumbent Internet Service Provider (ISP).
-Re-visit the topology diagram at the start of the hack to see this configuration in visual format.
+This is fairly typical of an On-Premises DNS server within a companies Data Centre, either using Public DNS servers or the DNS server from their incumbent Internet Service Provider (ISP).
+Re-visit the topology diagram at the start of the Micro Hack to see this configuration in visual format.

 As we discovered in Challenge 4, we need to modify our DNS requests in order to use Private Link.
-The same applies to On-Premises traffic, but the challenge is made more difficult by one key fact: Your On-Premises DNS server does not live in Azure!
+The same applies to On-Premises traffic, but the challenge is made more difficult by one key consideration: **Your On-Premises DNS server does not live in Azure!
 (Well it does in this lab, but lets ignore that ;-) ).
-Due to this, it cannot query the special 168.63.129.16 address; this only exists within Azure, and can only be queries by compute entities living on an Azure Host.
+Due to this, it cannot query the special 168.63.129.16 address; this only exists within Azure, and can only be queried by compute entities living on an Azure Host.**

 We therefore need to modify our On-Premises DNS configuration to only forward certain requests (for the PaaS services we are using Private Link for) to something that lives in our Azure Virtual Network, which in turn can "proxy" these requests on to Azure DNS via the special 168 address.
 Luckily for us, and most customers, we have something that is listening for DNS requests in our VNet; our Hub DNS Server with IP address 10.0.0.4!